kirillfox/vso-task-hockeyapp/README.md

 Once deployed, you should see a new build step named "HockyApp" under the Deploy group inside Build Steps.
 After you add it, configure it with these values:

 * <b>HockeyApp API token</b> - required, The API token generated from HockeyApp to authenticate your account.
 * <b>App ID</b> - The ID of the app you’d like to upload a new build for.
-Leave empty to allow HockeyApp to infer the app ID automatically.
+Leave empty to allow HockeyApp to infer the app ID automatically from the bundle identifier or package name.
-* <b>Binary File Path</b> - required, Path to the apk or ipa file you want to publish.
+* <b>Binary File Path</b> - required, Path to the ipa (iOS) or apk (Android) file you want to publish.
 * <b>Symbols File Path</b> - Path to the dSYM folder (iOS) or mappings.txt file (Android) file you want to publish.
 * <b>Release Notes (File)</b> - Path to the file where to get the release notes.
 If this is provided then 'Release notes' is ignored.
 * <b>Release Notes</b> - What are the release notes for this app version.